Parent Sport I — Ref: LIGER-PS-001

 Children of minor nobility tethered a goose in a courtyard and struck at it with paddles in alternating turns.
 The goose resisted (sometimes reciprocated).
 No one kept formal score, but the cycle of strike-and-return became ritual.

 Historians dismiss it as cruelty.
-BOARS identifies it as the first dim grasp at reciprocity-as-sport: the goose stood in for the ball, the paddles were the archetype, and the awkward exchange was a clumsy rehearsal of what would one day perfect itself as Ping Pong.
+LIGER identifies it as the first dim grasp at reciprocity-as-sport: the goose stood in for the ball, the paddles were the archetype, and the awkward exchange was a clumsy rehearsal of what would one day perfect itself as Ping Pong.

 They were not tormenting poultry.
 They were unknowingly birthing the Principle of Return.